benjdelt/dotfiles/README.md

 ## Restore Initial State

-- To restore the backup made during installation:
+- To restore the backup made during installation, run the install script with the appropriate option(s):
 ```
-./restore-all
+./restore -a
 ```
-- Restore scripts can also be run separately for dotfiles and vim setup
+For a list of available options, run the restore script with the help option:
 ```
-./restore-dotfiles
-./restore-vim
+./restore -h
 ```

 ## Installed Packages, Tools and Plugins

 The following are installed by the scripts: